diglactic/laravel-breadcrumbs/README.md

 ### 3. Style

-By default, a [Bootstrap 5](https://getbootstrap.com/docs/5.0/components/breadcrumb/)-compatible ordered list will be rendered.
+By default, a [Bootstrap 5 breadcrumb list](https://getbootstrap.com/docs/5.0/components/breadcrumb/) will be rendered.
 To change this, initialize the config file by running this command:

 ```bash